Photos: Navy tests laser weapon on floating target amid Mideast drone boat threat - NewsBreak

 The war also has bled into the surrounding waterways, like the Red Sea and the Bab el-Mandeb, which connects the sea to the Gulf of Aden.
 These waterways lead to the Suez Canal and onto the Mediterranean Sea, making them crucial for international shipping and global energy supplies.

 The Houthis have deployed drone boats into these waters , which can be piloted remotely and sent up to a target before detonating.
-These boats are suspected of being built with Iran’s help.NASA probe ‘touches’ the sun for the first time, dives into atmosphere
+These boats are suspected of being built with Iran’s help.Holiday shipping deadlines: What you need to know

 Emirati officials in 2018 showed off footage they described as coming from a drone boat computer that had Iranians building components for the boat’s guidance system, with a hat visible in the background of one picture bearing the symbol of Iran’s hard-line paramilitary Revolutionary Guard.
 Iran has denied arming the Houthis, though United Nations experts, independent analysts and Western nations point to evidence showing Tehran’s link to the weapons.